 Depending on how long you’ve been using the drug, the symptoms can range from mild to severe.
 Fortunately, you don’t have to go through this alone.
 You can consider the prescription drug abuse treatment program in San Antonio TX.
 Our programs include:

 Prescription drug addiction depletes you just like any other drug addiction.
 It can rob your life of all the things you so badly wanted.
 But you don’t have to let it.
-Help is just a call away, reach us at 866.957.7885, we will be waiting to help you with the most addictive prescription drugs.
+Help is just a call away, reach out to us online or call 866.957.7885.
+At San Antonio Recovery Center, we will be waiting to help you with the most addictive prescription drugs.